loktc/CS596Fall2021FinalProject/README.md

 ## 1. Introduction:

-Alzheimer’s disease, the most common form of dementia, has challenged human beings for century.
+Alzheimer’s disease, the most common form of dementia, has challenged human beings for centurries.
 An early detection would be a great strategy for patients to slow or prevent disease progression.
-Our group would like to use deep learning approaches to help detect for early stage of Alzheimer.
+Our group would like to use deep learning approaches to help detect for the early stage of Alzheimer's disease.

 ## 2. Data Set: